-Mike Bianco is an artist, curator, researcher, activist, and beekeeper.
+Mike Bianco is an artist, curator, researcher, activist, cook, and beekeeper.

 Bianco’s art practice is invested in socially engaged art, and focuses on issues of politics, environment, sustainability, community activism, energy decline, and the impending “century of crisis.”
 Bianco’s work has been exhibited in numerous venues, ranging from the Perth Institute of Contemporary Arts, in Western Australia, to the Kenpoku Art Festival in Ibaraki, Japan.